Thunderbolts*: Development

 By June 2022, Jake Schreier was attached to direct Thunderbolts, from a screenplay by Pearson, with Feige producing.
 Schreier was hired after a presentation that "blew away" Marvel Studios executives.
 At that time, the studio had been in contact with actors to discuss their availability to reprise their roles for the film.
 Schreier had considered including Man-Thing as a member of the team while pitching for the film, who Pearson called "an unpredictable creature" explaining that they could not find a way to have his inclusion make sense for the story in part because the character was drawing visual and narrative attention away from Bob.
-Another core concept that stayed consistent from the early drafts was the members being sent to kill each other, which Schreier believed provided a "neat twist" for audiences expecting Marvel Studios' version of the Suicide Squad; Pearson also believed it was important for Thunderbolts not to "rehash" the story beats of that team – an authority figure forcing criminals to work together – since audiences would have been familiar with that from both Suicide Squad (2016) and The Suicide Squad.
+Another core concept that stayed consistent from the early drafts was the members being sent to kill each other, which Schreier believed provided a "neat twist" for audiences expecting Marvel Studios' version of the Suicide Squad; Pearson also believed it was important for Thunderbolts not to "rehash" the story beats of that team – an authority figure forcing criminals to work together – since audiences would have been familiar with that from the DCEU film Suicide Squad (2016) and its sequel The Suicide Squad.
 Thus it did not make sense for the film to include Zemo or Thaddeus Ross, the leaders who had formed the team in the comics, despite Schreier wanting to try to incorporate Zemo.
-Pearson said the two characters' inclusion was discussed if it made sense narratively, as it would have honored the comics, but would not have featured them if it was for fan service.
+Pearson said the two characters' inclusion was discussed to consider whether it made sense narratively, as it would have honored the comics, but they would not have featured if it was only for fan service.
 Zemo was included in an early post-credits scene idea where he would have been seen in prison "pulling the strings" similar to Keyser Söze, the antagonist in the film The Usual Suspects (1995), but this was quickly moved on from.
 The film was officially announced in July at San Diego Comic-Con (SDCC), with a release date of July 26, 2024.
 It was set to be the last film in Phase Five of the MCU.